 Stillwater Strong Distributes Funds

-This month the Stillwater Strong Committee of the SMC Foundation began distributing funds to the victims and victim’s families of those tragically killed and injured at the OSU Homecoming celebration in October.
-By the end of March, the committee expects to have distributed 100% of the $483,000 donated to assist victims with recovery and medical expenses.
+In March of 2016 the Stillwater Strong Committee of the SMC Foundation began distributing funds to the injured victims and families of those tragically killed and injured at the 2015 OSU Homecoming parade.
+By the end of April 2016, the committee had distributed 100% of the $483,000 donated to assist victims with recovery and medical expenses.
 The injured included 43 victims most of whom were treated and released from Stillwater Medical Center without being sent a bill for services.
-However, nearly half of those victims (19) had serious injuries and five were critical.
-Four victims perished from their injuries and two of those victims were Marvin and Bonnie Stone, whom were well known to the Oklahoma State University family and Stillwater.
+However, nearly half of those victims had serious injuries and five were critical.
+Four victims passed away from the injuries they sustained.

-The Stone family spokesperson Lenny Stone said, “the family decided to pay-it-forward, because that is what Bonnie and Marvin would have done.”
-Under the direction of the Stillwater Strong Committee those funds and funds from four other victims were paid forward to those with serious injuries, expecting a long term recovery.
-Approximately $48,000 was redistributed to the above referenced class of victims.
-Many of the seriously injured had helicopter transport bills between approximately $35,000. and $55,000.
-There are only 10 air ambulances in Oklahoma and 8 of them made trips to Stillwater that day and a few of them made multiple flights.
+Many of the seriously injured had helicopter transport bills between $35,000 and $55,000.
+There are only ten air ambulances in Oklahoma and eight of them made trips to Stillwater that day and a few of them made multiple flights.

 Thank you for your generosity in supporting the Stillwater Medical Center Foundation and the Stillwater Strong Fund.
 It has been our true honor to serve these victims and wish those still recovering a truly speedy recovery.